mtaziz/ada/project/README.md

 - finish report
 - finish notebook

-## A list of internal milestones up until project milestone 2
+## A list of internal milestones up until project milestone 2 ✓
 <_We will discuss all these questions in the Notebooks.
 We only keep this on the README so that you that can see the problems we tackled._>

 ### 1. Handle the raw data & general data analysis (to be done before nov.
 12th)
-0. Check how we get data on our computer and how we can handle the large volume of data.
+0. Check how we get data on our computer and how we can handle the large volume of data. ✓
-1. Learn how the dataset is encoded, how specific the geomarkers are, and if sentiment stamps are useful to our question.
+1. Learn how the dataset is encoded, how specific the geomarkers are, and if sentiment stamps are useful to our question. ✓
-2. Look at the overall distribution of the tweets' languages, and check for issues with non-standardization of Swiss German.
+2. Look at the overall distribution of the tweets' languages, and check for issues with non-standardization of Swiss German. ✓
     -> also look at regional distribution.
-3. Look at how frequent the use of emojis is, what methods to use to handle them.
+3. Look at how frequent the use of emojis is, what methods to use to handle them. (removed from research question)
-4. Look into handling time dimension of data, look at distribution of tweets over time.
+4. Look into handling time dimension of data, look at distribution of tweets over time. ✓
-5. See to what extent Swiss News outlets talk about mental health.
+5. See to what extent Swiss News outlets talk about mental health. (removed from research question)
-6. Find potential issues with data, are there any NaN values, how can we deal with bots and spam etc.
-(*Read papers that might give us interesting insights)
+6. Find potential issues with data, are there any NaN values, how can we deal with bots and spam etc. ✓ (*Read papers that might give us interesting insights)

 ### 2. See how we can transform the data (to be done before nov.
 18th)
-1. Look more closely into what NLP techniques work best on our data and begin to form our dictionary.
+1. Look more closely into what NLP techniques work best on our data and begin to form our dictionary. ✓
-2. Filter the tweets down to a dataset that interests us, check if size of dataset is reasonable.
+2. Filter the tweets down to a dataset that interests us, check if size of dataset is reasonable. ✓
-3. Check how we can look at the tweets in a temporal manner, what statistical tools we should use to be able to draw conclusions.
+3. Check how we can look at the tweets in a temporal manner, what statistical tools we should use to be able to draw conclusions. (not a big issue as only over period of 6 months)
-4. Look into ways we can visualize our data.
+4. Look into ways we can visualize our data. ✓ (barcharts and co., folium)

 ### 3. Work on notebook and future plans (until deadline nov.
 28th)

-1. Work on properly commented notebook that can be read by people outside the team.
+1. Work on properly commented notebook that can be read by people outside the team. ✓
-2. Have a nice visualisations and first results in notebook.
+2. Have a nice visualisations and first results in notebook. (not really needed at this point, dataset was provided late)

 # Questions for TAs
-None.